emlun/FScience/README.md

 Installation
 ============

-Copy the DLL file in the Output directory into the "Plugins" directory in your KSP installation directory.
+Copy the intact `FScience` directory from the Output directory into `GameData` in your KSP installation directory.

 License
 =======